masalha-alaa/dogs-vs-cats-pytorch/README.md

 Using this model I achieved 87% accuracy and 0.26 loss on the validation set, and 0.32 loss on the test set.

-Please find the notebook [cats-vs-dogs-redux.ipynb](https://github.com/masalha-alaa/dogs-vs-cats-pytorch/blob/master/cats-vs-dogs-redux.ipynb) in the root directory (refresh if it doesn't load), in which you'll find a complete walkthrough of this work, or head over to my [Kaggle profile](https://www.kaggle.com/alaamasalha/cats-vs-dogs-redux) where you'll find the same notebook and see some of my other projects.
+The model's network mainly consists of 3 convolution layers and 2 fully connnected layers, but for more details please find the notebook [cats-vs-dogs-redux.ipynb](https://github.com/masalha-alaa/dogs-vs-cats-pytorch/blob/master/cats-vs-dogs-redux.ipynb) in the root directory (refresh if it doesn't load), in which you'll find a complete walkthrough of this work, or head over to my [Kaggle profile](https://www.kaggle.com/alaamasalha/cats-vs-dogs-redux) where you'll find the same notebook and see some of my other projects.

 ![image](https://user-images.githubusercontent.com/78589884/122798911-cc226e00-d2c9-11eb-9e00-d793860daee8.png)

+---

+Notes:
+After implementing this network, I have read the [AlexNet paper](https://www.cs.toronto.edu/~hinton/absps/imagenet.pdf), and in hindsight I would make a few changes to my network:
+* Aspect ratio should be maintained when resizing the images (i.e. resize such that the shorter edge = `X`, and then crop the center).
+* Input normalization should be applied only on the training set.
+That might be the rason why my accuracy and loss charts strongly fluctuated when I normalized the validation and test sets in addition to the training set.
+However, I ended up disabling input normalization altogether because of these fluctuations.
+* Larger (more broad) fully connected layers at the end (would take a longer time to train, but seems to be worthy).
+* Data Augmentation: Being very beneficial and easy to implement in PyTorch, I should have definitely used this tool for the sake of generalization.